-Most users will submit jobs and interact with IonQ through an SDK like Qiskit, but in some instances direct API submission is needed.
-This guide walks you through the basics of using the IonQ Quantum Cloud to write and run quantum programs: using the Quantum Cloud API to specify a quantum circuit, submitting it as a job, and then accessing the results.
+Most users will submit jobs and interact with IonQ through an SDK like Qiskit, but in some instances direct API submission is preferred.
+This guide walks you through the basics of using the IonQ Quantum Cloud to write and run quantum programs.
+You’ll learn how to use the Quantum Cloud API to define quantum circuits, submit them as jobs, and access the results.

 Before you begin

-This guide assumes that you have followed these instructions and have saved your API key as a local environment variable named IONQ_API_KEY
+This guide assumes you have completed these steps and stored your API key as a local environment variable named IONQ_API_KEY.

 Writing a quantum circuit

-Diagrammed, a three-qubit GHZ circuit looks like this:
+A three-qubit GHZ circuit can be visualized like this:

 In IonQ’s language-agnostic JSON circuit representation, the circuit looks like this: